chjackson/disbayes/README.md

   - published information on age-specific mortality and at least one of incidence or prevalence

-  - some indication of the uncertainty associated with the published estimates - that could be a credible interval, or estimates given as a numerator and a denominator.
+  - some indication of the uncertainty associated with the published estimates, either as a credible interval, or by expressing the estimate as a number of cases with associated denominator.

-* The underlying model is a three-state multi-state model with states given by no disease, disease and death, and assuming no remission from the disease.
+* The underlying model is a three-state multi-state model with states given by no disease, disease and death.
+Remission from the disease is optional.

-* Case fatality is assumed to be a smooth function of age, through a spline model.
+* Case fatality and incidence can be modelled as smooth functions of age, through a spline model.
+Remission is either zero, or estimated, assuming either constant remission rate or independent remission for each age.

+* Two alternative estimation methods can be used, both based on the [Stan](http://mc-stan.org) software.

+	- exact point estimation using optimisation to obtain the posterior mode, with credible intervals based on an approximation to the Bayesian posterior.
+This is generally instant to compute, but the uncertainty quantification is approximate.

+	- full Bayesian estimation using Markov Chain Monte Carlo.
+This gives more accurate uncertainty quantification but is computationally intensive.

-* The following more advanced models are provided, which are all computationally intensive:
+* The following more advanced models are provided, which are all more computationally intensive:

-  - hierarchical models for data by age and area, where rates are related by area
+  - hierarchical models for data by age and area, which share information between areas to strengthen estimates from areas with less data

   - hierarchical models for data by age, area and gender, where the effect of gender is assumed to be the same for every area

-  - models for data by age, with assumed trends in disease incidence or case fatality through calendar time
+  - models with assumed trends in disease incidence or case fatality through calendar time, where trends can be age-specific (non-hierarchical models only)

-* Fully Bayesian estimation is used, based on the [Stan](http://mc-stan.org) software.

-* It is inspired by [DisMod II](https://www.epigear.com/index_files/dismod_ii.html) and related packages used for the Global Burden of Disease studies, except that it follows the formal, fully Bayesian framework described in the [book by Flaxman](http://www.combinedacademic.co.uk/integrated-meta-regression-framework-for-descriptive-epidemiology) and modified and extended in the paper _Bayesian multi-state modelling of incomplete chronic disease epidemiology data for health impact simulation models_ (Jackson et al., in progress).
+* It is inspired by the [DisMod II](https://www.epigear.com/index_files/dismod_ii.html), and [DisMod-MR](https://github.com/ihmeuw/dismod_mr) packages used for the Global Burden of Disease studies.
+It follows the formal, fully Bayesian framework described in the [book by Flaxman](http://www.combinedacademic.co.uk/integrated-meta-regression-framework-for-descriptive-epidemiology) and modified and extended in the paper _Bayesian multi-state modelling of incomplete chronic disease epidemiology data for health impact simulation models_ (Jackson et al., in progress).

 * Source code is at the [GitHub repository](https://github.com/chjackson/disbayes)